jsun1590/chess.com-bot/README.md

 #### Third Party Binaries

 - [Stockfish](https://stockfishchess.org/download/) ----> Move the exe to project folder
-- [Chrome Driver](https://chromedriver.chromium.org/downloads) ----> Move thd exe to project folder and rename as "chromedriver.exe" (if required)
+- [Chrome Driver](https://chromedriver.chromium.org/downloads) ----> Move the exe to project folder and rename as "chromedriver.exe" (if required)

 ## Installation